 Refrigerating Whole celery

-- Remove celery from the paper it came with.
-This is because plastic bag traps in ethylene gas released by celery hence speeding up spoilage.
+- Remove celery from the plastic paper it came with as it traps ethylene gas hence speeding up spoilage.

 - Place it in the crisper drawer.